muthukub/WFGY/ProblemMap/Atlas/Fixes/official/demos/demo-f5-observability-first/README.md

 ---

-## 6. Optional WFGY 3.0 escalation 🌊

-This demo can teach its lesson without deeper escalation.

-But if the user wants to explore a stronger structural diagnosis path, this is where WFGY 3.0 becomes useful.

-### When escalation makes sense

-Escalate beyond the simple first repair move if:

-- the workflow becomes visible but still remains unstable
-- the system exposes traces but they are too noisy to interpret
-- the warning surface appears late and inconsistently
-- there are repeated hidden transitions or collapse regions
-- the team needs a deeper failure grammar, not just better logs

-### What WFGY 3.0 can add

-A WFGY 3.0 handoff can help explore:

-- stronger failure-structure interpretation
-- layered warning-surface analysis
-- deeper collapse signatures
-- stress-path variants
-- experimental observability regimes
-- routing-sensitive escalation patterns

-### Correct relationship

-The right order remains:

-1. atlas route
-2. first observability repair
-3. reassess the case
-4. escalate into deeper WFGY exploration if needed

-The atlas is still the router.
-WFGY 3.0 is the deeper experimental engine.

----

-## 7. Replay mode ▶️
+## 6. Replay mode

-Replay mode is the default public reading mode.
+Replay mode is the default reading mode for this MVP.

-It should require no API key and no notebook execution.
+It requires no API key and no live execution.

 ### Replay mode should show